redhat-developer/intellij-knative/README.md

 ![](images/1.0.0/knative6.gif)

-### Open in browser

-Deployed Function can be opened in browser from the IDE.

-### Undeploy Function

-A deployed function can be undeployed.

-### 0.1.0

-This first release only support knative serving.

 ### Create new service

 The plugin supports two ways to create a new service.
 A simplified view with textboxes/inputs to be filled in and an editor view for advanced settings.